There are things you can

 The time to begin preparing your dog for adoption is the day s/he is rescued.
 There are no guarantees but the more adoptable your dog is, the better his/her chances and the faster it will be placed.
 The dogs we list for adoption are all competing for homes and, here in La Paz, there are more dogs than there are homes.
-So we work with volunteers in the US and Canada to find homes there as well.
-This means, if your dog is adopted to the US or Canada, the family adopting it will not have met your dog physically.
-So the more you can provide in photos, video, and verbal descriptions and stories the better.
+So we have a system to advertise dogs in the US, Canada, and other parts of Mexico to find the best possible homes as quickly as possible.
+In many cases, the family adopting your dog may not have met your dog– and will only have photos, video, and a description by which to make a decision.
+So the more you can provide in photos, video, verbal descriptions, and stories the better.

 You will notice throughout this guide, we use the term “your dog” or “your rescued dog” and that is because when you rescue a dog here in La Paz, it is your property.
 The role of Baja Dogs is to support those who rescue dogs by helping them get the dog adopted.
 We do not have a shelter and we do not receive dogs that one person rescues and assign them to another person to foster.
 The shear volume of dogs needing rescue prevents us from doing this.
 If you take in a dog, it is your property until you relinquish it for adoption.

-IMPORTANT: Please keep all of your records (carnets) and make sure that all treatments, vaccines, deworming, medical care, results of SNAP and other tests are documented.
+IMPORTANT: If you use your own personal vet for the above services, it must be at your cost and must follow the protocols above (Deworming, following by diagnosis/treatment of Erlichiois/Anaplasma and Heartworm, and proof of vaccines).
+Please keep all of your records (carnets) and make sure that all treatments, vaccines, deworming, medical care, results of tests are documented.
 Lack of documentation results in retesting, retreating, re-vaccinating and this is stressful for the dog and expensive.

 From the moment you rescue your dog or decide to put it up for adoption, start preparing it to succeed in its new home.
 The goal is for your rescued dog, when adopted, to think his/her new home is WAY better than yours ever was and for him/her to bond with the new family rather than miss you and wish s/he could be back with you.
-Here is a document you should read that provides and excellent explanation of the mindset to have: Fostering Success.
 Most potential adopters are looking for dogs with basic manners.
 You might feel it’s appropriate to let your own dog jump on people, get mouthy during play, or beg for food, but please do not let your rescue dog have these same indulgences.
 Set boundaries for your rescue dog, and be consistent.

-Providing your rescue dog with basic training and manners will increase adoptability.
+Once your dog is fully vaccinated it can and should take part in our weekly training program – check our calendar for the next training event.
+Once your dog is fully vaccinated, it is mandatory that you attend this training program at least once a month so your dog can be evaluated, photographed, and advertised.
+However, you still need to work on the dog’s manners in the home and you can begin this right away as basic training and manners will increase adoptability.
 Shy dogs will benefit from your patience, routine, and slowly exposing them to new people to build their confidence.
 Rambunctious adolescents who learn good manners will help show off their trainability and long term potential.
 And while puppies are adorable, they need a lot of love, attention and hand holding from humans to develop properly and feel secure.
 Here are some things you can do to increase the chances your rescue dog will be adopted sooner.
 This is not an exhaustive list, but is a good place to start.

 A dog that is leash trained will get adopted much faster than a dog that is not.
 If your dog is not used to a leash, put it on him/her and just leave it lay without holding it.
 Give the dog treats and gradually start walking with the dog in your home on the leash rewarding him when he walks with you.
 Then make each walk outside very rewarding for the dog and gradually s/he will come to love it.
-As your dog is leashed trained, take it for walks on the Malecon or other busy places where it can get exposed to other dogs, kids, people, skateboards and learn not to be afraid of these things.
+As your dog is leashed trained and assuming it is fully vaccinated, take it for walks on the Malecon or other busy places where it can get exposed to other dogs, kids, people, skateboards and learn not to be afraid of these things.
 If you feel your dog would respond well, you can ask strangers or kids to give your dog treats so s/he starts to become more friendly.
-Once a week, on Wednesdays, we take dogs to Asilo de Ancianos and if your dog is calm enough and friendly, this is a great experience for the dog, the people, and we get video and photos of your dogs that we can promote.
-Contact us on Facebook or by email at email@example.com for more information.

 Remember when you are walking your dog on a leash to remain calm because your dog keys off your behavior.
 At the same time, always be aware of your surroundings.
 Always keep a good handle on your leash and be extremely careful around busy streets, or where there are distractions like other dogs, skateboards, bicycles, etc. If your dog reacts to someone/ something on your walk, interrupt the behavior by crossing the street or walk in a different direction.
 If you’re a runner/jogger, start off slow and keep an eye on your foster dog and see how they react.
 Many dogs pull when they are in front of you, and running can intensify this behavior.
 Keeping them at your side, rather than in front can help eliminate this pulling behavior.
 You may need to start and stop many times, but be patient.
 Remember, these runs should be about the dog, not about your own exercise.
 Puppies under 6 months old should not run with you and only occasionally, for short distances after 6 months.
 Also, remember your rescued dog probably is not used to running regularly, and like a person, will have to improve his conditioning and stamina over a period of time to avoid injury.

 Make sure puppies have lots of new experiences, so they are well socialized and will be adaptable as an adult.
 Since it’s best not to take puppies out in public until they are fully vaccinated, bring new experiences to them.
-Expose them to men and children as much as possible.
+Expose them to adults of both genders as well as children as much as possible.
 Have friends over and invite children over to play.
 Always supervise playtime with children and dogs closely!
 Take your foster puppy in car rides (crate them for safety) to get used to the car.
 Keep in mind that puppies need to go to the bathroom frequently so be sure they eliminate before you go on a car ride, and keep the ride brief, since they will have to go again soon.

 Human handling is especially important for the healthy development of puppies.
 Puppies should be introduced to new people every single day so they learn to be sociable and not frightened.
 Once they have developed into older puppies or young adults, it is more difficult to socialize them – so doing this while they are young is critical.